Arup, Design Research Studio, BVN

 The rotation also creates a number of external terraces linked to the common atria, which will contain a number of amenities for the occupants.
 The common spaces provide stunning views of the Sydney skyline both vertically and horizontally while allowing sunlight into the building.

 Two-thirds of the existing building is being retained as part of the project’s sustainability features.
 Instead of demolishing the older building, the area will be improved and recycled to create an urban office space with a new facade and elevator shafts.

 The building will comprise 45,000m² of new construction, mostly on the north side.
-The base of the tower will include a mixed-use podium featuring retail and green spaces for the office workers as well as general public.
+The base of the tower will include a mixed-use podium featuring retail and green spaces for the office workers as well as the general public.

 Danish architect 3XN is the project designer.
 Arup provided engineering services during the development of the project and will continue to provide full-scale engineering consulting services until completion.

 Design Research Studio was selected to design the interior spaces of the building including the reception, meeting and conference facilities.